OptikaFX/OptikaFX-2D-Documentation/Documentation~/wall-bending.md

 - Your scene has both ground and wall receivers.
 - You use perspective-style shadows.
 - Shadows should visually respect vertical surfaces.
+- A wide caster, such as a tree or large prop, needs more reliable wall detection.

 Good examples: